Travelling by rail to reduce your carbon footprint

 crisis.

-However, one thing universities (and other businesses) can do to make rail
+one thing businesses can do to make rail travel easier is to think carefully

-travel easier is to think carefully about when meetings are scheduling.
-If I am expected to be at a steering committee meeting in Stockholm on
+about when meetings are scheduling.
+If an employee is expected to be at a

-Monday afternoon and an education council meeting in Brussels on Tuesday or
+meeting in Stockholm on Monday afternoon and a meeting in Amsterdam on Tuesday

 Not travelling by rail for medical reasons